-At Zters we pride ourselves on the transparency of our pricing.
+When we launched ZTERS in 2009, we set out to change the waste and construction site service industry.
+We pride ourselves on transparency in our pricing.
 Our customers should always know exactly what they are paying for and how we calculate those charges.
 However, not all companies share our desire for transparency.

 In the waste and construction site services industry, many companies try to obscure the true cost of using their services.
 A salesperson might inform a new customer, “Your dumpster will be $350 for the first week.
 The price includes four tons of disposal fees, fuel and environmental fees, and applicable taxes.”

 A careful customer would ask, “How much are the fuel and environmental fees?”
 The sales person would not be able to give an exact answer.
 (Here’s a breakdown of the most common hidden dumpster rental fees.)

 The method of calculating fuel and environment fees is a black box, a proprietary formula, a trade secret.
 The salesperson will try to convince the customer that it is a method of directly tying the costs of providing service to the customer’s cost.